lukasvermeer/srm/docs/causes.md

 Making diagnosing, fixing, and preventing Sample Ratio Mismatch easier by providing a taxonomy of known potential causes.
 {: .fs-6 .fw-300 }

+While a simple statistical check is used to detect Sample Ratio Mismatch, correctly identifying the root cause and preventing it from happening in the future is often extremely challenging and time consuming.
+This section is based on the KDD paper "Diagnosing Sample Ratio Mismatch in Online Controlled Experiments: A Taxonomy and Rules of Thumb for Practitioners" ([link][srmpaper]).
+The paper provides several examples of causes of Sample Ratio Mismatch, as well as a taxonmy of types based on the stage of the experiment where they appear.

 ## Table of contents
 {: .no_toc .text-delta }